trippmorgan/plaudai_uploader/readme.md

 ### Integration with SCC

-PlaudAI Uploader is designed as a **modular component** that:
+The Albany Vascular AI Clinical System is designed as a **modular component** that:
-- Runs independently on separate port (8000)
+- Runs independently on separate port (8001)
 - Shares the same PostgreSQL database
 - Doesn't conflict with existing SCC tables
 - Can be embedded in SCC UI later
+- Provides comprehensive AI-powered clinical documentation

 See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed diagrams and integration patterns.